 Utah is a burger-loving state, and though there are many new and notable restaurants serving cutting-edge cuisine in the city, you shouldn’t leave town without a taste of our burger culture.
 We have national faves, from D.C.’s Five Guys to California’s In-N-Out, and local chains like Hires Big H and Crown Burgers.
 Pretty much every restaurant has its own special burger.
-These are 5 of the best.
+In honor of National Burger Day, these are 5 of the best.

 - The Bar Burger: Lucky 13 won first place for burgers in the World Food Championships in Las Vegas last year with its specially concocted Spicy Candied Cajun Burger.
 You can choose from the regular menu of 11 burgers, ranging from the foot-tall “Big Benny” with its 28 ounces of ground chuck to the “Ring of Fire,” topped with jalapeños and habaneros to the Fungus Amongus, featuring mushrooms sauteed in red wine.
 With so many choices, you’re bound to find one you like–finishing it is another matter.
 Of course, you’ll eat it with a local brew or High West Whiskey.
 135 W. 1300 South, SLC, 801-487-4418, lucky13slc.com